 We’re tribal animals by nature.
 We are built to live in familiar places and groups, not this huge diverse world at our doorstep connected always through our pocket smart-phone.
 We’re less prepared for this new world of total information than we were for the motor car.
 120 years on and we’re still struggling with that invention.
 Humans are clever enough to create wonderful technology but not intelligent enough to predict and deal with the consequences.

 We know that children are supervised far more than they were in earlier tribes, villages or communities.
 They get used to an adult there to sort out any conflict, to comfort them, to make their lives trouble free.
-Good parenting is equated with helicopter parenting – even into adulthood, parents believe they should parachute in to smooth their children’s paths.
+Good parenting is equated with helicopter parenting – even into adulthood, modern parents believe they should parachute in to smooth their children’s paths.